Ten Ductile Metals Renowned for Their High Flexibility and Strength

 Aluminum Alloys for Enhanced Strength

-While pure aluminum is soft and highly malleable, alloying it with copper, magnesium, or zinc significantly enhances its strength.
-These aluminum alloys are crucial in applications requiring a balance of strength, weight, and resistance to corrosion, such as in the automotive and construction industries.
+While pure aluminum is soft and highly malleable, alloying it with copper, magnesium, or zinc greatly boosts its strength.
+These aluminum alloys are necessary in applications that require a balance of strength, weight, and resistance to corrosion, such as in the automotive and construction industries.

 copper metal